reasonmethis/docdocgo-core/docs/command-cheatsheet.md

 Here's what each prefix does.
 Most important ones:

-- `/research`: perform "infinite" Internet research, ingesting websites into a collection
+- `/research <your query>`: perform "infinite" Internet research, ingesting websites into a collection
 - `/docs <your query>`: chat about your currently selected doc collection (or a general topic)
 - `/ingest`: upload your documents and ingest them into a collection
 - `/ingest https://some.url.com`: retrieve a URL and ingest into a collection
 - `/summarize https://some.url.com`: retrieve a URL, summarize and ingest into a collection
 - `/db`: manage your doc collections (select, rename, etc.)
+- `/help <your query>`: get help with using DocDocGo

 Other prefixes:

-- `/help`: show this help message
 - `/details <your query>`: get details about the retrieved documents
 - `/quotes <your query>`: get quotes from the retrieved documents
 - `/web <your query>`: perform web searches and generate a report